hailam885/ARM-assembly-web-server/README.md

 # ARM-assembly-web-server
-lowkey decided to write a basic HTTP web server in ARM AArch46 assembly
+lowkey decided to write a basic HTTP web server in ARM AArch64 Assembly